jiarui-zhang-atlas/HPC-RaspberryPi-Cluster/README.md

 # HPC-RaspberryPi-Cluster
-A RaspberryPi supercomputer for HPC simulation
+A RaspberryPi supercomputer for HPC simulation, code in master branch.
 ## Table of contents
 * [Introduction](#introduction)
 * [Background info](#background-info)